urbanautomaton/urbanautomaton.com/content/blog/2013-07-16-lrug-chef-development-mode.markdown

 decoupled code, or lean on automation to verify your code's behaviour.

 Feel the good pain, and let it make you a better programmer.

+---

+[^1]:
+  I am aware that this is akin to saying "once you've subdued the leopard, it's really not very dangerous."